jilinzheng/SIMON-Said/README.md

 ## Code Overview
 A brief overview is provided here for each major component of our project.
-For readers wishing to gain a more elaborate understanding of this project, we encourage you to see the source code files, which are commented/documented thoroughly, as well as view the [Demo Video](#demo-video).
+For readers wishing to gain a more elaborate understanding of this project, we encourage you to see the `Source Code` files, which are commented/documented thoroughly, as well as view the [Demo Video](#demo-video).

 ### SIMON64/96
 SIMON64/96, which supports a *64-bit* block with a *96-bit* key, is a particular implementation of one configuration of the SIMON family of block ciphers.
 SIMON follows the [Feistel structure](https://en.wikipedia.org/wiki/Feistel_cipher), and as such, SIMON ciphers consist of two main functions (modules in this case), the key-schedule function `keySchedule.v` and the round function(s) (`encryptRound.v` and `decryptRound.v`, which encrypt and decrypt, respectively).